 MSc Dietetics (Pre-Registration)

-The MSc Dietetics (Pre-Registration) has a clinical and health promotion focus and includes three practice placements.
+The course has a clinical and health promotion focus and includes three practice placements.
 On completion you will be able to apply for registration with the Health and Care Professions Council (HCPC) to work as a dietitian.

-- Dietetic education at QMU is well established, extremely popular, well respected throughout the profession and has good graduate employability rates.
+- Reputation and experience: Dietetic education at QMU is well established, extremely popular and well respected.

-- The teaching team includes three registered dietitians who have strong links with the dietetic profession within Scotland and across the UK.
+- Staff expertise: The teaching team includes four registered dietitians who have strong links with the dietetic profession within Scotland and across the UK.

-- The University’s clinically relevant research along with the broad range of experience of the teaching team ensures that the course remains current.
+- Research ensures relevance: The University’s clinically relevant research, along with the broad range of experience of the teaching team, ensures that the course remains current.

 Dietetics is the management of diseases that are amenable to dietary intervention, and the prevention of nutrition-related disorders.
 A dietitian influences food selection and eating behaviour of an individual based on specific nutritional or food requirements.

 As a dietitian, you will translate scientific information about nutrition into practical advice to help people make health-conscious decisions about food.
 You will assess, diagnose and treat diet-related problems and aim to raise awareness of the link between food, health and disease to prevent future problems and treat existing nutrition-related problems.
 Dietitians are a key part of the healthcare team and are the only nutrition professionals to be statutorily regulated.